 Family Leave

-An Appointing Authority shall grant to a full time or part time employee who has completed her/his probationary period, or if there is no such probationary period, has been employed for at least three consecutive months, an unpaid leave of absence for up to twenty-six (26) weeks in conjunction with the birth, adoption or placement of a child as long as the leave concludes within twelve (12) months following the birth or placement.
+The Employer shall grant to a full time or part time employee who has been employed for at least nine (9) consecutive months preceding the commencement of the leave, an unpaid leave of absence for up to twenty-six (26) weeks in conjunction with the birth, adoption or placement of a child as long as the leave concludes within twelve (12) months following the birth or placement.
+The ability to take leave ceases when a foster placement ceases unless the need for the additional leave is directly connected to the previous placement.

-At least thirty (30) days in advance, the employee shall submit to the Appointing Authority a written notice of his/her intent to take such leave and the dates and expected duration of such leave.
+At least thirty (30) days in advance, the employee shall submit to the Employer a written notice of his/her intent to take such leave and the dates and expected duration of such leave.
 If thirty (30) days notice is not possible, the employee shall give notice as soon as practicable.
 The employee shall provide upon request by the Appointing Authority proof of the birth or placement or adoption of a child.

-If an employee has accrued sick leave, personal leave, compensatory leave, or vacation credits at the commencement of her/his family leave, the employee may use such leave credits for which he/she may be eligible under the sick leave, personal leave or vacation provisions of this Agreement.
+If an employee has accrued sick leave, personal leave, compensatory leave, or vacation credits at the commencement of her/his family leave, the employee may use such leave credits for which he/she may be eligible under the sick leave, personal leave or vacation provisions of this Agreement, except that up to two (2) weeks of accrued leave per calendar year may be reserved and used after the FMLA has ended.
 The Appointing Authority may, in his/her discretion, assign an employee to backfill for an employee who is on family leave.
 Such assignment may not be subject to the grievance procedure.

 At the expiration of the family leave, the employee shall be returned to the same equivalent position with the same status, pay and length of service credit as of the date of her/his leave.
 If during the period of the leave, employees in an equivalent position have been laid-off through no fault of their own, the employee will be extended the same rights or benefits, if any, extended to employees of equal length of service in the equivalent position in the department.